 Flurry is a platform where you can analyze data on a standard dashboard or create up to 10 dashboards customized for your requirements.
 Dashboards in Flurry conveniently visualize the conversion rate, user flows, and funnels.
 While looking at app charts with plenty of data, you can apply filters such as user age, country, first session, app version, and dates for more thorough research.

-As a mobile app owner, you’re completely sure in your app’s viability.
+As a mobile app owner, you’re completely sure of your app’s viability.
 But the cutthroat mobile app market requires more than just believing in success.
 You need to make data-driven decisions.
-To do that, choose the mobile app analytics tools and user engagement metrics that best meet your requirements.
+To do that, choose the mobile app analytics tools and track user engagement metrics to best meet your business requirements.